cvtower/Face-extractor-based-on-mtcnn/README.md

 However, yesterday(2018/5/10)when help workmate to solve a face extracting related issue i found that no simple and clear samples available on github contains the "warp and crop" operation, which is needed for recognition and liveness detection and so on research.
 So 2 types of crop implement is provided here, guess it will be simple to understand since it is commited by this new python user(used to play with cuda/opencl/c++) here.

-Feel free to use it, hope it will be helpful.
+Feel free to use, hope it will be helpful.

 # Contact
 Author: tower.zhang